Maryland-in-Barcelona Academic Overview

 Academic Policies

 All students are expected to adhere to the academic policies of the institution where they are registered (UAB or UPF).
 Students are expected to attend all scheduled class meetings.
 Final exams are held at the end of the semester and are mandatory for all students.
-Each institution in Barcelona and even schools within each university has its own exam schedule.
-Note that final exams typically carry more weight on students' final grades than the American system.
-Students are also held to the UM code of academic integrity while participating in this program.
+Each institution in Barcelona, and even schools within each university, has its own exam schedule.
+Note that final exams typically carry more weight on students' final grades than the U.S. system.
+Students are also held to the UMD code of academic integrity while participating in this program.

 Students should refrain from booking any individual travel until they receive their final course schedules when they arrive on-site.
 Students are responsible and expected to attend all scheduled class meetings and missing for travel will not be excused.